jeremyreeder/thesafehouse.info/faq.md

 ## Is there any safe you can't open?
 No. Some safes, however, make certain techniques infeasible.
 This is where the safecracker needs a mastery of various techniques.
-Don't worry.
-I'll get it open.
+Don't worry, a skilled professional can get it open.

 ## How much do you charge?
 I retired in February of 2020.
 Before that I charged $220 per hour with a